pivotal/docs-tap/install-general.md

          tanzu plugin delete imagepullsecret
          ```

-  12. Disable the "context-aware CLI for plugins" feature so the downloaded versions of the CLI core and plugins can be installed without errors:
+  12. Disable the **context-aware CLI for plugins** feature so the downloaded the CLI core and plugins are installed without errors:

       ```
       tanzu config set features.global.context-aware-cli-for-plugins false